hatlabs/kitfg/README.md

 - Run `pixi install` in the repository directory
 - Start a new shell in the pixi environment: `pixi shell`
 - Install the project in-place: `pip install -e .`
+- Add the TestFixture.pretty footprint library to your KiCad, either as a global or project-specific library.

 ## Usage

+Annotate your KiCad project using the footprints from the `TestFixture.pretty` library.
+Keep the PCB Editor open.
-Have a KiCad project open in the KiCad PCB editor.
-Make sure you have enabled the Python scripting API in the KiCad settings.
+Make sure you have enabled the Python scripting API in th KiCad settings.
 Then, run the following command:

 ```shell
 kitfg example_config.toml output